-I am committed to sourcing ethical and sustainable materials.
-I carefully select each of the suppliers I use, and hand select each stone to ensure quality.
-I am keen to maintain the highest level of craftsmanship and make sure that customers are delighted with their piece of jewellery.
+We are committed to sourcing ethical and sustainable materials.
+We carefully select each of the suppliers we use and hand-select each stone to ensure quality.
+We are keen to maintain the highest level of craftsmanship and make sure that customers are delighted with their piece of jewellery.

-If you are looking for a certified stone please contact me and I will be able to source one for you.
+If you are looking for a certified stone please contact us and we will be able to source one for you.

-Ensuring your ring is the perfect fit is extremely important to me.
-Please have your finger accurately measured at a local jeweller before confirming it with me.
-Be aware that if you're feeling too hot, or too cold, this can affect your finger size so try and take this into consideration.
+Ensuring your ring is the perfect fit is extremely important to us.
+Please have your finger accurately measured at a local jeweller before confirming it with us.
+Be aware that if you are feeling too hot, or too cold, this can affect your finger size so please keep this in mind when taking your size.

 Alternatively, once your commission is confirmed and if you can get to London, you can visit us in the studio and we will take your ring size.